The First Christmas House Tour

 The community spirit engendered by the Christmas House Tour is evident in the annual Tour Program, a publication of advertisements, home information, campus photos, and well wishes from both the St. Albans community and friends of the school.
 With a different cover every year that is designed by a St. Albans art student, the Program has been an integral part of the event since the first year of the Tour.

 Parent volunteerism is the lifeblood of the Christmas House Tour.
 Over the past 38 years, thousands of parent volunteers have planned the event, served as tour docents, hosted numerous receptions, teas and holiday luncheons, and decorated and enlivened the St. Albans halls and Rectory for the enjoyment of the boys and guests alike.
-And although the circumstances of 2020 prohibit us from onsite and in-person enjoyment of holiday festivities, we are confident that the online event will maintain that same Christmas spirit and sense of purpose in our support of St. Albans.
+We are so looking forward to returning in-person in 2021 and cannot wait to welcome you back.